GrammaTech/ddisasm/README.md

 ## Running the analysis

-Once `ddisasm` is built, we can run complete analysis on a file by calling `/bin/ddisasm'`.
+Once `ddisasm` is built, we can run complete analysis on a file by calling `build/bin/ddisasm'`.
 For example, we can run the analysis on one of the examples as follows:

 ```
 cd build/bin ./ddisasm ../../examples/ex1/ex --asm ex.s
 ```

-The script accepts the following parameters:
+Ddisasm accepts the following parameters:

 `--help`
 :   produce help message